HSBC cuts several hundred investment bank jobs

 Staff in the global banking and markets (GBM) investment bank arm were being told of the cuts this week, and some had already been told, several sources said.
 It is expected to affect several hundred of GBM's 20,000 staff.

-Europe's biggest bank plans to axe 30,000 jobs by the end of 2013 under a revamp by Chief Executive Stuart Gulliver to cut annual costs by $3.5 billion (2.1 billion pound).
+Europe's biggest bank plans to axe 30,000 jobs by the end of 2013 under a revamp by Chief Executive Stuart Gulliver to cut annual costs by $3.5 billion.
 It has shed 5,000 to date, it said on Wednesday.

 The bank had 296,000 staff at the end of 2010, so the cuts represent 10 percent of the workforce.
 That would equate to about 2,000 staff at GBM, although that could be more as investment banking revenue has been hit hard by recent euro zone turmoil, especially in credit and rates.
 The bank has also said it will hire in some growth areas and countries.